When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 Improves Mood

-Moderate exposure to sunlight increases levels of natural antidepressant substances in the brain.
-This happens because on sunny days, the brain produces more serotonin, a neurotransmitter that elevates our mood.
+Moderate exposure to sun increases levels of natural antidepressant substances in the brain.
+This is because on sunny days, the brain produces more serotonin, a neurotransmitter that elevates our mood.

 Improves Sleep Quality